 Effective Date 2026-03-07

-Key Action Flag any claims involving laetrile, amygdalin, or vitamin B-17 as non-covered before March 7, 2026 — no exceptions apply
+Key Action Flag any claims involving laetrile, amygdalin, or related substances before submission — all are non-covered under Medicare

-CMS Laetrile Coverage Policy and Medical Necessity Requirements 2026
+CMS Laetrile Coverage Criteria and Medical Necessity Requirements 2026

 CMS Laetrile Exclusions and Non-Covered Indications